 Opening a bank account

-To open a bank account in Vietnam expats will need to have a passport and a copy of their employment contract, as well as an initial deposit – the exact amount varies according to which bank the account will be with.
+To open a bank account in Vietnam expats will need to have a passport and a copy of their employment contract, as well as an initial deposit – the exact amount varies from bank to bank.
 Some banks also require a letter from a foreigner’s landlord stating that the person is legally renting a property in Vietnam.
 However, most banks usually just want a valid address where the expat can be contacted and a work address.